 4. Mathematics

-The GRE General Test costs $205 worldwide in 2023.
-However, it’s different for the following five countries:
+The GRE General Test costs $220 worldwide in 2024.
+However, it’s different for the China:

 Yes.
-For computer-delivered testing on-screen calculator can be used and for paper-delivered testing, a calculator will be provided at the test center.
+For computer-delivered testing on-screen calculator can be used.

 The GRE Quantitative reasoning section tests your ability to solve problems using mathematical models.
 It tests your concepts and skills in arithmetic, algebra, data analysis, and geometry.